Lipoprotein lipase deficiency: Diagnosis

 The LPL gene is located on the short (p) arm of chromosome 8 at position 22.
 More than 220 mutations in the LPL gene have been found to cause familial lipoprotein lipase deficiency so far.

 Treatment

 Treatment of LPLD has two different objectives: immediate prevention of pancreatitis attacks and long-term reduction of cardiovascular disease risk.
-Treatment is mainly based on medical nutrition therapy to maintain plasma triglyceride concentration below 11,3 mmol/L (1000 mg/dL).
-Maintenance of triglyceride levels below 22,6 mmol/L (2000 mg/dL) prevents in general from recurrent abdominal pain.

-Strict low fat diet and avoidance of simple carbohydrates

-Restriction of dietary fat to not more than 20 g/day or 15% of the total energy intake is usually sufficient to reduce plasma triglyceride concentration, although many patients report that to be symptom free a limit of less than 10g/day is optimal.
-Simple carbohydrates should be avoided as well.
-Medium-chain triglycerides can be used for cooking, because they are absorbed into the portal vein without becoming incorporated into chylomicrons.
-Fat-soluble vitamins A, D, E, and K, and minerals should be supplemented in patients with recurrent pancreatitis since they often have deficiencies as a result of malabsorption of fat.
-However, the diet approach is difficult to sustain for many of the patients.

-Lipid lowering drugs

-Lipid-lowering agents such as fibrates and omega-3-fatty acids can be used to lower TG levels in LPLD; however, those drugs are very often not effective enough to reach treatment goals in LPLD patients.
-Statins should be considered to lower elevated non-HDL-Cholesterol.

-Additional measures are avoidance of agents known to increase endogenous triglyceride levels, such as alcohol, estrogens, diuretics, isotretinoin, antidepressants (e.g. sertraline) and b-adrenergic blocking agents.
+Olezarsen (Tryngolza) was approved for medical use in the United States in December 2024.

 Gene therapy

-In 2012, the European Commission approved alipogene tiparvovec (Glybera), a gene therapy for adults diagnosed with familial LPLD (confirmed by genetic testing) and having severe or multiple pancreatitis attacks despite dietary fat restrictions.
-It was the first gene therapy to receive marketing authorization in Europe; it was priced at about $1 million per treatment, and as of 2016, only one person had been treated with it commercially.
-A total of 31 patients were treated with Glybera, most for free in clinical trials before the drug was taken off the market.
+In 2012, the European Commission approved alipogene tiparvovec (Glybera), a gene therapy for adults with familial LPLD (confirmed by genetic testing) and having severe or multiple pancreatitis attacks despite dietary fat restrictions.
+It is the first gene therapy to receive marketing authorization in the European Union; it was priced at about $1 million per treatment, and as of 2016, only one person had been treated with it commercially.
+A total of 31 people were treated with Glybera, most for free in clinical trials before it was taken off the market.